US urges Pfizer to apply for under-5 vaccinations

-U.S. regulators are urging drugmaker Pfizer to apply for emergency authorization for a two-dose regimen of its Covid-19 vaccine for children 6 months to 5 years old while awaiting data on a three-dose course, aiming to clear the way for the shots as soon as late February, a person familiar with the matter told The Associated Press.
+US regulators are urging drugmaker Pfizer to apply for emergency authorisation for a two-dose regimen of its Covid-19 vaccine for children 6 months to 5 years old.

+They are awaiting data on a three-dose course, aiming to clear the way for the shots as soon as late this month, a person familiar with the matter told the Associated Press.

 Early Pfizer data has shown the vaccine — which is administered to younger kids at one-tenth the strength of the adult shot — is safe and produces an immune response.